tnebooks/12th-biology/content.en/botany/asexual-and-sexual-reproduction-in-plants/_index.md

 ```

-**B. Vegetative reproduction in stem** From the Unit 3 of class XI (Vegetative morphology) you are familiar with the structure of various underground stem and sub aerial stem modifications.
+#### Vegetative reproduction in stem
+From the Unit 3 of class XI (Vegetative morphology) you are familiar with the structure of various underground stem and sub aerial stem modifications.
 These include rhizome (Musa _paradisiaca, Zingiber officinale and Curcuma longa_); corm (_Amorphophallus_ and _Colocasia_); tuber (_Solanum tuberosum_); bulb(_Allium cepa_ and _Lillium_) runner (_Centella asiatica_); stolon (Mentha, and Fragaria); offset (Pistia, and _Eichhornia_); sucker (_Chrysanthemum_) and bulbils (Dioscorea and Agave).
 The axillary buds from the nodes of rhizome and eyes of tuber give rise to new plants.

-**C. Vegetative reproduction in leaf** In some plants adventitious buds are developed on their leaves.
+#### Vegetative reproduction in leaf
+In some plants adventitious buds are developed on their leaves.
 When they are detached from the parent plant they grow into new individual plants.
 Examples: _Bryophyllum, Scilla,_ and _Begonia_.
 In _Bryophyllum_, the leaf is succulent and notched on its margin.
 Adventious buds develop at these notches and are called epiphyllous buds.
 They develop into new plants forming a root system and become independent plants when the leaf gets decayed. _Scilla_ is a bulbous plant and grows in sandy soils.
 The foliage leaves are long and narrow and epiphyllous buds develop at their tips.
 These buds develop into new plants when they touch the soil.